mfesiem/msiempy/samples/README.md

 ### Samples

-*Not all samples are listed in the readme!*
+*Not all samples are listed in this readme!*

 #### A few quick examples